It Happened One Night: Casting

 Neither Gable nor Colbert was the first choice to play the lead roles.
 Miriam Hopkins rejected the part of Ellie.
 Robert Montgomery and Myrna Loy were then offered the roles, but both turned down the script.
 Loy later noted that the final story as filmed bore little resemblance to the script that she and Montgomery had been given.
 Margaret Sullavan also rejected the part.
 Constance Bennett was willing to accept the role if she could produce the film herself but Columbia Pictures would not agree to that condition.
 Bette Davis then wanted the role but she was under contract with Warner Brothers and Jack L. Warner refused to lend her.
 Carole Lombard was unable to accept because Columbia's proposed filming schedule would conflict with her work on Bolero at Paramount.
 Loretta Young also turned it down.

 Harry Cohn suggested Colbert, who initially turned down the role.
 Her first film, For the Love of Mike (1927), had been directed by Capra and was such a disaster that neither wanted to work with the other again.
 Later, she agreed to the role only if her salary was doubled to $50,000 and if her scenes were completed in four weeks so that she could take a planned vacation.

 According to Hollywood legend, Gable was lent to Columbia Pictures, then considered a minor studio, as punishment for refusing a role at his own studio.
 That tale has been partially refuted by more recent biographies.
 Metro-Goldwyn-Mayer did not have a project ready for Gable and the studio was paying him his contracted salary of $2,000 per week whether he worked or not.
 Louis B. Mayer lent him to Columbia for $2,500 per week, hence netting MGM $500 per week while he was gone.
 Capra, however, insisted that Gable was a reluctant participant in the film.

 Filming

 Filming began in a tense atmosphere as Gable and Colbert were dissatisfied with the quality of the script.
 Capra understood their dissatisfaction and let screenwriter Robert Riskin rewrite it.
 Colbert continued to show her displeasure on the set.
 She also initially balked at pulling up her skirt to entice a passing driver to provide a ride, complaining that it was unladylike.
 Upon seeing the chorus girl who was brought in as her body double, an outraged Colbert told the director, "Get her out of here.
 I'll do it.
 That's not my leg!"
-Capra claimed that Colbert "had many little tantrums, motivated by her antipathy toward me," however, "she was wonderful in the part."
+Capra claimed that Colbert "had many little tantrums, motivated by her antipathy toward me," but "was wonderful in the part."
 Part of the film was made on Thousand Oaks Boulevard in Thousand Oaks, California.